Debra Paget: The Ten Commandments

-Paramount Pictures borrowed her from 20th Century Fox for the part of Lilia, the water girl, in Cecil B. DeMille's (1881-1959), biblical epic The Ten Commandments (1956), her most successful film.
+Paramount Pictures borrowed her from 20th Century Fox for the part of Lilia, the water girl, in Cecil B. DeMille's biblical epic The Ten Commandments (1956), her most successful film.
 She had to wear brown contact lenses to hide her blue eyes; she said that "If it hadn't been for the lenses I wouldn't have gotten the part".
-However, she also said that the lenses were "awful to work in because the klieg lights heat[ed] them up".
+She also said that the lenses were "awful to work in because the klieg lights heat[ed] them up".

-The film was a huge success, as was Paget's Fox western, Love Me Tender (1956) alongside Elvis Presley; (1935-1977), Paget and Richard Egan (1921-1987), were billed above Presley, but it was the explosion of the newly discovered rock 'n roll singer's popularity and charisma that made the film so successful.
+The film was a huge success, as was Paget's Fox western, Love Me Tender (1956) alongside Elvis Presley.
+Paget and Richard Egan were billed above Presley, but it was the explosion of the newly discovered rock 'n roll singer's popularity and charisma that made the film so successful.

 The River's Edge (1957) was the last film she made for Fox.

 Post-Fox

 After that, Paget's career began to decline.
 She went to Paramount Pictures to play Cornel Wilde's love interest in Omar Khayyam (1957).
-She was the juvenile lead in From the Earth to the Moon (1958), based on the famous Jules Verne science fiction 1865 novel of near a century earlier.
-A talented dancer and singer, Paget also had a successful occasional nightclub act at the famous Flamingo Hotel in Las Vegas, Nevada.
+She was the juvenile lead in From the Earth to the Moon (1958), based on the Jules Verne’s 1865 science fiction novel.

+A talented dancer and singer, Paget also had a successful occasional nightclub act at the Flamingo Hotel in Las Vegas, Nevada.

-Europe
+European productions

 In 1958, she traveled to Germany to headline the cast of Fritz Lang's two-film adventure saga, The Tiger of Eschnapur and The Indian Tomb (1959), a role that recalled her character in Princess of the Nile.

-In 1959, Paget appeared as Lela Russell in the episode "The Unwilling" of the NBC Western television seriesRiverboat, (1959-1961), starring Darren McGavin.
-In the story line, Dan Simpson, played by Eddie Albert, attempts to open a general store despite a raid from pirates who stole $20,000 in merchandise.
-Actor Russell Johnson appears in this episode as Darius.
-In the first episode of the third season of NBC's Wagon Train in September 1959, she played a Mexican revolutionary who, with a gang of rebels, hijacks an eastbound stagecoach from California carrying the Wagon Train crew back east to St. Louis, in order to smuggle weapons across the border to help a revolt against dictator Porfirio Díaz.
+In both films, she has a lengthy and erotic dance scene, which achieved a certain fame.